mleang/FizzBuzz/README.md

 ```

 6. 🔴 Run your test: `python -m unittest`  or  `python test_fizz_buzz.py`
-7. 🔴 It fails, need to create your source code file: `fizz_buzz.py`
+7. 🔴 It fails, so you need to create your source code file: `fizz_buzz.py`
-8. From the code file `fizz_buzz.py` import some functions in `test_fizz_buzz.py`: `from fizz_buzz import your_function`
+8. From the code file `fizz_buzz.py` import some functions in `test_fizz_buzz.py`: `from fizz_buzz import your_function`.
 If we run the test, it fails again because we haven’t defined methods yet
 9. ✅ Write the minimum code to pass the test : write a method called `generate` in `fizz_buzz.py`
 10. 🛠 If the test passes, refactor the code
 11. 🔴 Write your second test, run it, it fails